Why Tea?

 Sitting together over a warm drink encourages conversation, laughter, and listening.
 It allows relationships to grow naturally, which is especially important for women who may have experienced isolation or trauma.
 This provides a relational foundation to share the love of Christ and connect deeper.

-Many refugee mothers are the primary caregivers for young children.
-Affordable childcare is scarce, and without it, attending classes or training becomes nearly impossible.
+Many refugee and immigrant mothers are the primary caregivers for young children.
+Affordable childcare is scarce, and without it, attending classes or trainings becomes nearly impossible.
+Too many organizations in Charlotte shut their doors to mothers with children.
+We don’t.
+We welcome mothers with young children to our classes!

 Our Team